AdityaKaashyap/Event_management/README.md

 - It provides us with all the necessary inbuilt modules like axios react-router-dom.
 - DOM is a tree representation of a web page.
 - React mainly uses virtual DOM which is in memory and is fast.
-- I have created different functionalities like fetching event-list from backend,helping students to register,login to give attendance and feedback,
+- I have created different functionalities like fetching event-list from backend,helping students to register,login to give attendance and feedback.
 - I have specified an axios which is a promise based HTTP client for making request from React(frontend) to django(backend).
 - I have specified a navbar with togle functionality.
 - There is a react-router-dom used which is used to specify the Routes to different components.